4lando/medic/README.md

-# medic
+# Medic for Lando
-Medic is a diagnostic tool for Lando
+Medic is a diagnostic plugin for Lando